 As mentioned above, the 2025 Planning Implementation is a result of data collected by DoD from the installations on estimated BMPs to be installed.
-DoD developed scenarios in CAST and shared them on June 14, 2019.
-Those scenarios included the estimated implementation plus implementation that would be necessary to fill the gaps between future progress and the DoD Federal Agency Planning Goal.
-The fill gap scenario is a hypothetical scenario based on best professional judgement.
+Scenarios have been developed in CAST and will be shared on or about June 14, 2019.
+These scenarios will include the estimated implementation plus implementation that would be necessary to fill the gaps between future progress and the DoD Federal Agency Planning Goal.
+The fill gap scenario is a best guess, hypothetical scenario based on best professional judgement.